ye-kyaw-thu/error-overflow/simple-nmt-baseline-for-RL-exp.md

-# Preparing a Baseline for RL experiments
+# Summary of Baseline Results for RL experiments

-For this time, I wanna run for 100 epochs baselines ...
+I planned to run 100 epochs again on LST server ...
+Because, I run many many experiments of RL-NMT and difficult to find the baseline results ...

 ## Preparing to Run